ecmwf/datacube-spec/spec/query.md

 # Query

-A query is a dictionary-like object describing the ranges or sets coordinates, which point to multiple objects or sub-datacubes within a datacube.
+A query is a dictionary-like object describing the ranges or sets coordinates, which point to multiple elements or sub-datacubes within a datacube.

 For each key-value pair, the key may be any string and the values must be a list of values or ranges.